 The initiative to build a brick castle is attributed to the first duke of Cieszyn, Mieszko.
 In the fourteenth century, its successors were modernized and extended stronghold: son Kazimierz I and grandson Przemysław I Noszak.
 The castle acting as a center of power survived in good condition until the Thirty Years War.
 Destroyed by the Swedish army, it was not rebuilt, and the ruins were gradually dismantled.

 Until today, from the original Cieszyn castle survived the so-called the Piast Tower, the romanesque rotunda, the remains of the ground floor of the gate tower, relics of the 16th century kitchen and the lower part of the corner, round tower.
-Rotunda of St. Nicholas is one of the oldest and most valuable monuments of Polish construction.
-It presents a very high level both in terms of construction technique and spatial program.
+Rotunda of St. Nicholas is one of the oldest and most valuable monuments of Polish construction, with the original perimeter walls preserved almost completely.
+It presents a very high level both in terms of construction technique and spatial program, but the present appearance of its gallery is the result of post-war reconstruction.
 The castle is open to visitors every day during the winter from 9 to 16 and in the summer from 9 to 19.

 Jagosz-Zarzycka Z., T., Rodzińska-Chorąży, Rotunda na Górze Zamkowej w Cieszynie – prace badawcze w 2013 roku [w:] Średniowieczna sakralna architektura w Polsce w świetle najnowszych badań.
 Materiały z sesji naukowej zorganizowanej przez Muzeum Początków Państwa Polskiego w Gnieźnie 13-15 listopada 2013 roku, Gniezno 2014.